umarhassan-mitodl/21w.775-spring-2017/content/pages/readings/_index.md

 {{< tdclose >}}
 {{< tdopen >}}
 Cronon, William.
 "The Trouble with Wilderness; or, Getting Back to the Wrong Nature."
 In _Uncommon Ground: Rethinking the Human Place in Nature_.
 W. W. Norton & Company, 1996.
-ISBN: 9780393315110. \[Preview with [Google Books](https://books.google.com/books?id=DU9KAAAAQBAJ&lpg=PP1&dq=uncommon%20ground%20rethinking%20the%20human%20place%20in%20nature&pg=PA69#v=onepage&q&f=false)\]
+ISBN: 9780393315110. \[Preview with {{% resource_link "e9744637-f809-4ca8-8fde-9736f4cffd47" "Google Books" %}}\]
 {{< tdclose >}}

 {{< trclose >}}